libriscv/libriscv/README.md

 sudo apt install gcc-11-riscv64-linux-gnu g++-11-riscv64-linux-gnu
 ```

-Now you have a full C/C++ compiler for RISC-V. It is typically configured to use the C-extension, so make sure you have that enabled.
-Note that this compiler has been built with the C-extension enabled for compressed instructions (and as a result produces smaller executables), which is not the fastest mode for emulation.
+Depending on your distro you may have access to GCC versions 10, 11 and 12.
+Now you have a full Linux C/C++ compiler for RISC-V. It is typically configured to use the C-extension, so make sure you have that enabled.

 To build smaller and leaner programs you will need a (limited) Linux userspace environment.
 You sometimes need to build this cross-compiler yourself: